telerik/ajax-docs/api/client/Telerik.Web.UI.RadTextBox.md

 ##### args `Sys.EventArgs`

-### keyPress
+### load

-Raised when the user presses a key to enter a value.
+Raised when the control is loaded on the client.

 #### Event Data